Vishwajeet0830/RFM-Analysis/README.md

 2.how often they make purchases (Frequency),
 3. how much money they spend (Monetary value).

-To solve the problem of RFM Analysis using SQL, follow the steps below.
+To solve the problem of RFM Analysis using SQL, follow the steps below:

 Step 1: We’ll primarily focus on Customer ID, Purchase Date, and Transaction Amount for RFM analysis.
 Ensure these fields are correctly formatted: a)Purchase Date should be in a date format,